May 15, 2025

 Some MBD mom’s have 5 litters, some have a couple and some have none.

 It all depends on the mom, how they do with pregnancy and how they do postpartum.
-If they have problems during pregnancy or postpartum, they retire from breeding, early, with their guardian family.
-If they don’t pass their health testing, they are retired early, without having had any puppies.
+If they have problems during pregnancy or postpartum requiring a hospital stay, they retire from breeding and live permanently with their guardian family.

 Exclusive to MBD, we are the only breeder, nationwide, to offer 24/7 live streaming puppy cameras for all 8 weeks leading up to puppy pick day!
+Transparency means you get to see it all!

-We are completely transparent in what we do and we WANT you to see all of the hard work that goes into raising puppies.
+At MBD, we are completely transparent in what we do and we WANT you to see all of the hard work that goes into raising puppies.
 It’s transparent, educational and…..yassss… your new healthy addiction!
 Yay!

 Once your puppy is born, you’ll receive a birth announcement and access to our live streaming 24/7 puppy cams!
 The quality of care given to our dogs and puppies is yours to see once your puppy is born and all the way through to “Gotcha Day” at 8 weeks old.

 The mom dogs are over bred until they can no longer get pregnant, often more than 10-15 litters.
+When she is no longer “useful” as a breeding dog, she is shot.
+In most states, it is legal to kill your own dog.
+Can you believe that?!?
 The dad dogs aren’t given any attention, trapped in crates day and night, and only come out for breeding purposes.
-It’s very very sad and it should be illegal.
+They also suffer the same fate when they are no longer “useful”.

 At a puppy mill, once the mother or father dog can no longer breed, they are shot and killed.